NUBIC/ncs_staff_portal/README.md

     $ bundle exec rake psu:load_ncs_area_ssus

-This creates SSU and area records that reflect in the provided CSV from the [configuration][] file which describes the sampling units for the study center.
+This creates SSU and area records that reflect in the provided CSV from the [ncs_navigator_configuration][] file which describes the sampling units for the study center.

 #### Giveaway items